brandon-m-wang/contextr/README.txt

 - no paste on bio
 - p tag on comments needs to shrink
 - fix timezones (should be easier than i previously thought?)
+- optimize friends page loading
+- optimize click events so they load with dynamically generated prompt images and not at the end of post loading